 Keyword surfer is a handy free extension for Chrome that adds the keyword suggestions directly to the Google search results page.

 This is what a result page for the keyword “keto diet” looks like with an active Keyword surfer extension.

 Besides the keyword suggestions based on the similarity to the seed keyword, you’ll also get:

-You can select the keywords that are interesting for you, which will save them to the “clipboard”.
+You can select the keywords that are interesting to you, which will save them to the “clipboard”.
 You can export the CSV from there.

-Youtube Keyword Tool by Keyword Tool Dominator is a simple tool – just enter the seed keyword and it generates related keywords people used in YouTube seach.
+Youtube Keyword Tool by Keyword Tool Dominator is a simple tool – just enter the seed keyword and it generates related keywords people used in the YouTube search.

 I like this feature that will show you the top 10 most frequently used words for the given topic.
 It gives you a quick overview of the popular content – in our case it’s clearly various types of fish tanks.

 Last but not least, you can export the list as a CSV.

 Currently, you can do 2 free searches per day and get 2 more if you create an account.

 Note: Keyword Tool Dominator also has an Amazon Keyword Tool and Google Keyword Tool that work on the same principle.
 But we’ve got better free alternatives for these two search engines in this list.